Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hybrid Landau-Ginzburg model

 \item More explicitly,

-\item An original LG potential $\sw=\Sigma \circ h:Y \to \C$ can be obtained by removing two sections of the elliptic fibration over $\bbP^1$ which is mirror to $(\bbP^2, D_{sm})$ (See Example \ref{ex:Mirror Symmetry surface}).
+\item The original LG potential $\sw=\Sigma \circ h:Y \to \C$ can be obtained by removing two sections of the elliptic fibration over $\bbP^1$ which is mirror to $(\bbP^2, D_{sm})$ (See Example \ref{ex:Mirror Symmetry surface}).
 This ordinary LG model is the same with one introduced in \cite{AurouxFanoSYZ}. \end{enumerate} \end{example}

-\begin{example} Consider the Fano pair $(\bbP^3, D)$ where $D=C \cup L$ is the union of cubic $C$ and linear hypersurface $H$.
-By the Hori-Vafa construction, a hybrid LG model $(Y, h:Y \to \C^2)$ is an elliptic fibration over $\C^2$ whose discriminant locus is
+\begin{example} Consider a Fano pair $(\bbP^3, D)$ where $D=C \cup H$ is the union of cubic surface $C$ and linear hypersurface $H$.
+From the above construction, a hybrid LG model $(Y, \omega, h:Y \to \C^2)$ is an elliptic fibration over $\C^2$ whose discriminant locus is

 and singular fibers are of type $A_2$ over each irreducible component.
-Note that over a generic coordinate line, the restriction of the hybrid LG potential $h:Y \to \C^2$ induces mirror LG models associated to Fano surfaces $C$ and $H$. \end{example}
+Note that over each generic coordinate line, the restriction of the hybrid LG potential $h:Y \to \C^2$ induces a mirror LG model to the corresponding divisor component. \end{example}